Skip to main content

 Preventing Corruption

-• Don't remove USB while driving
+• Don't remove USB while the car is awake or charging

-• Enable TeslaCam standby in settings
+• Enable TeslaCam standby in settings if available

 Storage Management